Leaders: EuroHealthNet and the National Institute for Health and Welfare Finland (THL)

 Leaders: EuroHealthNet and Kronikgune

 We know that good practices in health promotion for chronic diseases exist.
-We now wish to see these winning concepts transferred in different contexts.
+We now wish to see these effective concepts transferred into different contexts.
 Drawing on well-proven HPDP good practices identified during JA-CHRODIS, selected project partners will adapt and implement some of these practices into their respective countries and contexts.
 Partners will focus on three thematic groups:

 - Children in schools;